 Dango vs mochi: pound the grain, or cook the flour

-Here's the payoff in one line.
 Mochi is whole steamed glutinous rice pounded into a single sticky mass.
-Dango is rice flour mixed with hot water, kneaded to the softness of an earlobe, rolled into balls, and boiled until they float — then often grilled.
+Dango is rice flour mixed with hot water, kneaded to the softness of an earlobe, rolled into balls, and boiled until they float, then often grilled.
 Same "chewy rice," two different starch technologies: pound the whole grain, or cook the milled flour.

-That process gap has a texture consequence.
-Dango is usually made with joshinko (上新粉), a flour milled from non-glutinous rice, which carries a bit of amylose — the straight-chain starch that glutinous rice almost entirely lacks.
-So dango sets up firmer, less sticky, and able to hold a clean ball shape, which is precisely what lets it sit on a skewer without slumping.
+That process gap changes the texture.
+Dango is usually made with joshinko (上新粉), a flour milled from non-glutinous rice, which carries a bit of amylose, the straight-chain starch that glutinous rice almost entirely lacks.
+So dango sets up firmer, less sticky, and able to hold a clean ball shape, and that lets it sit on a skewer without slumping.
 (Sometimes glutinous shiratamako is blended in for spring; the two flours together give bite plus a smooth chew.
 Which flour makes which sweet is its own story, and the reason not everything called "mochi" is pounded at all.)
-One practical upshot: because dango is firmer and less clingy than pounded mochi, it's a gentler bite — though any sticky rice sweet still deserves care.
+Because dango is firmer and less clingy than pounded mochi, it makes a gentler bite, though any sticky rice sweet still deserves care.

 The skewer, and the coin that fixed it at four